MasterInformatica/cap/README.md

 # ucmCap

-Master Computer Engineering, CAP (High performance computing).
+Master in Computer Engineering, CAP (High performance computing).

 This repository contains most of the slides and code for the CAP subject.